Welcome

 $ oc get configmap/config -o json

-Create the app deploymet and build the app
+Create the app deployment and build the app

 $ oc create -f configmap-demo-build.yml